giopaglia/academic-grandfolks/README.md

 2. **Configure ancestors**
 	Edit the `myancestors.py` file to set starting ancestor IDs in the `my_ancestors` dictionary.
-	You can find the IDs from the [Mathematics Genealogy Project](https://www.mathgenealogy.org/).
+	You can find someone's ID by searching them on the [Mathematics Genealogy Project website](https://www.mathgenealogy.org/id.php?id=230926).

 3. **Run the script**
 	Execute the script with: